golebu2020/BC_Wildfire/README.md

 ###
     git add . && git commit -am "commit name" && git push
 - After successfully pushing the to your repository, Navigate to `Actions` tab on your repository and click on the test to monitor it (at every testing stage)

+### Tracking the number of API calls:
+I implemented this functionality by creating a middleware located at ./backend/middlewares.py and registering it in the settings.py of ./backend/core.
+The number of calls will be displayed on the command window when you do:
+###
+    docker-compose up